logicahealth/sandbox-community-edition/README.md

 	```sh
 	cd sandbox-community-edition
 	```
-3. Set up a logical network for docker to use
+3. Set up an internal network for docker to use
     ```sh
    docker network create logica-network
    ```